Tour guides

 Pura Luhur Uluwatu Temple is located on the Bukit Peninsula, at the southern tip of the island of Bali.
 The religious compound whose origin dates back to the 11th century was built under the direction of a Javanese priest who dedicated it to the sea gods.
 The place is in the middle of nature and only colonies of monkeys have taken up residence there.
 Keep your belongings close to you, because they are not at all shy.
 Its location at the top of an 80 meter high cliff makes it an extraordinary viewpoint combining architectural beauty and panoramic splendor.
 Every evening, before sunset, dances and percussion music are combined for the religious ceremony of Kecak.
 The port territory is also world famous for its legendary surf spot at Uluwatu Beach and more precisely the site of Blue Point Beach.

-Our regions in Indonesia
+Our other regions Indonesia

-Our cities in Indonesia
+Our cities Indonesia

 No cities